 Best In Class Digital Money Managers

 People are managing their money using digital tools and services.
 As many as 70% of UK consumers now use a phone app to keep track of their money, according to Yolt.
-However, there are huge differences in the quality and value of what they are using, and the sheer volume and variety of offerings in this area is ever increasing.
-In a two-part report we are going to outline the current market landscape and dig into what consumers use and more importantly, want to use.
+However, there are huge differences in the quality and value of what they are using, a

 In this first part I’m going to help make sense of this picture for you, and outline what’s required for a best-in-class digital money manager.
 People are using many methods to help them manage their finances – tools and apps from their banks, third-party apps and services, and paper-based statements and communications.
 This situation is being driven by the growing popularity of having multiple financial products from different providers, global economic conditions leading people to pay more attention to their finances and the fact it’s now commonplace to use digital means for interacting with providers e.g. online banking.